-Nintendo Switch Pro Controller vs HORIPAD: Which should you buy in 2018?
+HORIPAD for Nintendo Switch simply can't match the official Pro Controller

 |Black

-The HORIPAD controller for Nintendo Switch simply can't match the official Pro controller where it counts.
-It has all the face, shoulder buttons, and analog sticks you need to play most Switch games, and that's cool if you just wanted something simple with a better grip.
+The HORIPAD controller for Nintendo Switch simply can't match the official Pro Controller where it counts.
+Sure, it has all the face, shoulder buttons, and analog sticks you need to play most Switch games, providing something simple with a better grip.
 It even attempts to make a case for itself with a convertible D-pad configuration and a programmable turbo button.

+But here's where the big problem comes in.
 What happens when you want to scan your amiibo into Super Smash Bros.
 Ultimate, or if you want to throw a Poké Ball in Pokémon: Let's Go!
 Pikachu/Eevee?
 You can't, because this is where HORI cut costs to make for that oh-so-attractive $20 price tag.
-It even sacrificed rumble vibration, something that has become almost necessary for any serious gaming controller in this day and age.
+It even sacrificed rumble vibration, something that has become almost necessary for any serious modern gaming controller.
+Yes, you'll save some money, but functionality for numerous games is significantly reduced, which shouldn't be a choice that players have to make.

-As such, we simply cannot recommend the HORIPAD for folks who aren't concerned with a budget.
+We simply cannot recommend the HORIPAD to folks who aren't concerned with their budget.
 Even if money is tight, we'd urge you to save up a bit more for the official Pro Controller.

 Official Gear